 NBA All-Star Game Coming to 80 Theaters in 3D HD

-This February, the public across the country can finally get a taste of a live, high-definition 3D sport event on a giant screen.
+This February, the public across the US can finally get a taste of a live, high-definition 3D sport event on a giant screen.

 The event will be shown at Carmike Cinemas, Celebration Cinemas, Cinema West, Emagine, Galaxy Theatres, Marquee Cinemas, MJR, NCG, Rave Motion Pictures, Showcase and UltraStar Cinema locations in 35 states.